bbcmicrobit/micropython/docs/microbit_micropython_api.rst

 *************************

 .. warning::
     As we work towards a 1.0 release, this API is subject to frequent changes.
 This page reflects the current micro:bit API in a developer-friendly (but not necessarily kid-friendly) way.
+The tutorials associated with this documentation are a good place to start for non-developers looking for information.

 The microbit module
 ===================